LocalFoodSupply/foodsite-boulder-nairobi/site/content/products.md

 main:
   heading: Great coffee with no compromises
   description: >
-    We hold our coffee to th visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    We hold our coffee to the visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products/products-grid3.jpg